edarnell/democracy/README.md

 The system must help mitigate against the primary problem with our current democratic systems, namely:

 1) Weaknesses in human thought patterns, leading to logic errors and known cognitive biases.
-2) Un-democratic manipulation by those with power through money and marketing (generally spinning half-truths which manipulate the above).
+2) Un-democratic manipulation by those with power through money and marketing (generally spinning emotion based half-truths which manipulate the above).

 A suggested initial approach which may eveolve.